SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 - Creating a table with a single Primary Key.
 - Creating a table with a *Compound* Primary Key for a use-case wherein a single Primary Key will not work.
 - Inserting data into both tables: uprofile.user and weather.data.
-- Basic Query operations using a Basic query
+- Query operations using a Basic query to filter using a simple filter across a Single Primary Key.
+- Query operations using a Complex query to filter using a complex filter across a Compound Primary Key.
 - Query Operation trying to query table by filtering by non-primary key.
 Flags an error which is as per Cassandra Database.
-- Solution to problem of querying table by filtering by non-primary key by creating a 'Secondary Index'.
+- Exploring 2 possible solutions to solve the above problem - TO DO HOMEWORK.

 ## Running this Sample
 This sample is in .NET.
 For running this sample, all you need to do is to download the Visual Studio Solution file; and then make the following changes as mentioned below.
 You can also leverage this GitHub repo for getting up and running quickly > https://github.com/Azure-Samples/azure-cosmos-db-cassandra-dotnet-core-getting-started.